What it costs

 There are certain limits on how much money you can pay into your pension and qualifying for tax relief — in other words, you don't pay tax on your contributions until you exceed these limits.

-The Lifetime Allowance (LTA) is the amount of money you can pay into all your pensions during your working life that qualifies for tax relief.
-The LTA for the 2022/2023 tax year is £1.055m.
+The Lifetime Allowance (LTA) was the amount of money you could pay into all your pensions during your working life that qualified for tax relief.